 What Are In-Service Banners and What Do They Represent?

-In-Service Banners or flags honor those that have served or are currently serving in The United States Armed Forces.
-This has become an important and common tradition among American families.
-Our nation’s service members put their lives on the line for all of us, and one of the ways we thank them is by flying service banners in their honor.
+In-Service Banners and flags honor those who have served or are currently serving in The United States Armed Forces.
+This has become an important and cherished tradition among American families.
+Our nation's service members put their lives on the line for all of us, and one of the ways we thank them is by flying service banners in their honor.

-Each banner has a specific meaning and is flown at a specific time.
-This quick guide will tell you when to fly which military service banner and for what occasions.
+As we approach Veterans Day on November 11th—a time when we collectively honor all who have worn our nation's uniform—many families also choose to display these meaningful banners.
+Each banner has a specific meaning and is flown at specific times.
+This guide will help you understand when to fly which military service banner and for what occasions.

 Blue Star Banners

-Blue star banners are the most widely-known banners and are defined by a white field surrounded by a red border with 1-4 blue stars.
-Each star represents each family member serving.
-The first banner to commemorate someone’s military service was flown in 1917 when an Army captain had two sons fighting on the front lines.
-Back then, the flag was used as an unofficial representation for a child in service.
-As years passed, it started being used to honor loved ones of all ages who serve their country.
+Blue star banners are the most widely-known service banners and are defined by a white field surrounded by a red border with one to four blue stars.
+Each star represents a family member currently serving.
+The tradition began in 1917 when an Army captain whose two sons were fighting on the front lines created the first banner to commemorate military service.
+What started as an unofficial symbol has grown into a widely recognized way to honor loved ones of all ages who serve their country.

 Gold Star Banners

-The gold star banner is used in much the same way as the blue star banner.
-When the unfortunate news of a family member’s death is delivered, the blue star is replaced by a gold one.
+The gold star banner serves a more solemn purpose.
+When a family receives the devastating news of a service member's death, the blue star is replaced with a gold one.
 If you ever see a gold star banner, you know the family has had a loved one who made the ultimate sacrifice for their country.

 Gold Star Spouses Day

-Gold Star Spouses Day is set to be observed on April 5th each year.
-Every year, this day brings awareness of the sacrifices and grief these spouses have faced in the name of their country.
-However, possibly more importantly, it brings awareness for the Gold Star survivors themselves.
-It was first observed in 2010 and was originally called Gold Star Wives Day.
-Eventually, it was renamed Gold Star Spouses Day to properly represent both the men and women who have passed away while fighting for our country.
+Gold Star Spouses Day is observed on April 5th each year.
+This day brings awareness to the sacrifices and grief these spouses have faced in service to their country.
+Perhaps more importantly, it provides support and recognition for the Gold Star survivors themselves.
+First observed in 2010 as Gold Star Wives Day, it was later renamed Gold Star Spouses Day to properly represent both the men and women who have lost their lives while serving our nation.

 Who Can Display In-Service Banners or Flags?

-Immediate family members of those serving may display this flag in the window of their home during periods of war or hostilities that require US Armed Forces.
-Displaying the flag is not only in honor of those serving in the US Armed Forces, it’s also to the family’s sacrifice in supporting and, possibly, losing their loved ones for the freedom and liberties they believe in.
-The flag may also be displayed on the last Sunday of September for Gold Star Mother’s and Family’s Day.
+Immediate family members of those serving may display service banners in their home windows during periods of war or hostilities requiring U.S. Armed Forces deployment.
+Displaying the flag honors not only those serving in the military but also recognizes the family's sacrifice in supporting—and possibly losing—their loved ones for the freedoms and liberties we all cherish.